SanthoshMLengineer/LGMVIP--DataScience-Task-7/README.md

 ## Dataset Information
 The dataset was taken from Kaggle, This dataset is in the form of csv file contains images for each digit starting from 0 to 9.
-Each row represents one image and 784  values..
+Each row has 785 values 1 for label and 784 values represents one image.

 ## Technical Details